sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 If I send a campaign to multiple lists or segments, will contacts on each list receive a duplicate email?
 {% endanchor %}

-No, each recipient will only receive a campaign once regardless how many times they appear on a list or segment.
+No, each recipient will only receive a campaign once regardless of how many times they appear on a list or segment.

 {% anchor h3 %}
 When scheduling a campaign, why do I get the error: "Please choose a future date and time for sending your campaign"?